Terms and Conditions

 - The reflection period referred to in paragraph 3 starts on the day following the closing of the

-Extended cooling-off period for products, services and digital content that is not supplied on a material medium in the event of not informing about the right of withdrawal:
+Extended cooling-off period for products, services and digital content that is not delivered on a material medium in the event of not informing about the right of withdrawal:

 - If the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal or the model withdrawal form, the reflection period will expire twelve months after the end of the original reflection period determined in accordance with the previous paragraphs of this article.